Complicated Weave Structures with Rigid Heddle

 Here you see the lease sticks at the back.
 I improvised by using what I had at the time, sishkebob skewers.
 Hey, whatever works, right?

 Here you see the pattern forming.
-It's a 2/2 twill structure known as "Hounds Tooth".
+It's a 2/2 twill structure using color to create what's known as "Hounds Tooth".
 It consists of 4 dark threads and 4 light threads alternating.
 You weave 2 under and 2 over on the diagonal.
 Rather than use 3 rigid heddles for this, I used the heddle rods.
 This was a lot easier to work with, nothing complicated to remember and no mistakes compared to hand picking threads with a pick up stick or using the up/down of 3 rigid heddles.
 Not to mention, it was a heck of a lot quicker too!

 Here's the cloth in action.
 I wove a strap for it and turned it into a shoulder bag.